ga-dc/js1/03-14-data-types/readme.md

 Variables are used to store data types into the memory of the computer so that they can be referenced later.

 #### Part 1: Always use var!

+We'll talk more about why next week with scopes.

 New variables in JavaScript are declared using the [`var`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var "/en/JavaScript/Reference/Statements/var") keyword.